Blog updated 8/2/22: Information fact checked. Links to National Framework updated. Links to supporting articles updated.

 Fast Track funding is not only for end of life

-Many families are wrongly told that NHS Continuing Healthcare funding is only available for people who are at the end of their life.
-Not only is this incorrect, it often means that elderly people with significant health needs are wrongly denied the free NHS care they are entitled to in law.
+Many families are wrongly told that NHS Continuing Healthcare funding is only available for individuals who are at the end of their life.
+Not only is this incorrect, but it also often means that elderly and vulnerable people with significant health needs are wrongly denied the free NHS care they are entitled to in law.
+Of course, NHS Continuing Healthcare is not just for the elderly and can equally apply to young adults, too.

 Continuing Healthcare funding for care fees depends on the extent of your relative’s health needs, not what stage of your life they’re at.
 Assessments are supposed to be carried out swiftly, no matter what your relative’s degree of health needs.
-There is, however, a special process that should be used in emergency situations when a person is in a period of rapid deterioration or when a person is in ‘terminal decline’ at the end of their life.
+However, there is a special process that should be used in emergency situations when a person is in a period of rapid deterioration or when they are in ‘terminal decline’ at the end of their life.

 “Individuals with a rapidly deteriorating condition that may be entering a terminal phase, may require ‘fast tracking’ for immediate provision of NHS continuing healthcare.”